BANNER IMAGE

 The Lily:

-The lily, symbol of virginity and purity.
+The Lily, symbol of virginity and purity.
 There is also a white day lily which only blooms during the time of the Assumption in mid-August and is known as the Assumption Lily among horticulturalists.
+The species here is very similar to the Assumption flower.

 Mystic [or Mystical] Rose:

-The mystic rose, symbol of her mystical participation in the Holy Trinity as Heaven's Rose or Mystical Rose.
-The above rose is a a picture of an actual rose called Mystic Rose, developed in her honor.
-In medieval times the mystic rose symbol was drawn with four petals on a stain glass background or on a multi-colored background like a popular quilt pattern still sewn today.
+The mystic rose, symbolizes Mary's mystical participation in the Holy Trinity as Heaven's Rose or Mystical Rose.
+The Rose you are viewing is a picture of an actual rose called Mystic Rose, developed in her honor.
+In medieval times the mystic rose symbol was drawn with four petals on a stain glass background or on a multi-colored background like a popular quilt pattern which is still stitched today.

 The Iris:

-The iris or "Sword Lily" emblem of Our Lady's Seven Sorrows.
+The iris or "Sword Lily" is an emblem of Our Lady's Seven Sorrows; see also the Fleur de Lis below.

 The Pear: